-U.S. targets Iran's metals for sanctions; Tehran relaxes nuclear deal compliance
+U.S. targets Iran's metals for sanctions, Tehran relaxes nuclear deal compliance

 The U.S. Treasury said it was allowing a 90-day winding down period for transactions related to Iran’s metals sectors and warned against entering into any new business after May 8, saying that would not be considered a wind-down activity.

-Trump unilaterally withdrew the United States from the nuclear deal a year ago.
-The accord signed by Iran, Russia, China, Britain, France, Germany and the United States, put limits on Tehran’s disputed nuclear program in return for the lifting of some sanctions.
+A year ago, Trump unilaterally withdrew the United States from the nuclear deal signed by Iran, Russia, China, Britain, France, Germany and the United States.
+The accord relaxed international sanctions on Iran in return for Tehran accepting curbs on its nuclear program that were designed to prevent it from developing nuclear weapons.
+Tehran has said it pursued a peaceful nuclear program only.

-Iran's nuclear program - tmsnrt.rs/2WqRqfI
+Iran's nuclear programme - tmsnrt.rs/2WqRqfI

 Iranian President Hassan Rouhani announced changes on Wednesday that experts said seemed tailored to ensure Tehran avoids triggering the deal’s mechanism to punish it for violations, at least for now.
 The main new measure that takes effect now would have limited practical impact: a halt to Iran’s sales of enriched uranium and heavy water to other countries.